OscarPalominoC/OscarPalominoC/README.md

 * **Mastered Front End Technologies:** HTML, CSS, Pug, SASS, XPath.
 * **Soft Skills:** Communication, Teamwork, Problem Solving, Adaptability, Creativity, Time Management.

-As part of my Platzi Master training, I have a solid foundation in HTML, CSS, Javascript, C# and preprocessors like Pug and SASS.

 ## Do you want to contact me? 📫

 | Social | Link |